How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 DM PPVs are sent during live conversations between a chatter and a subscriber.
 The subscriber is emotionally engaged, the conversation has built desire, and the PPV arrives as a natural escalation.

-Conversion rates here are dramatically higher β€” 60-80% in well-executed conversations, because the PPV isn't a cold offer.
+Unlock rates here are dramatically higher β€” 60-80% in well-executed conversations, because the PPV isn't a cold offer.
 It's the payoff of a story the subscriber has been co-creating.

 Pricing rules for DM PPV:

-• Use escalating sequences: Start with a lower-priced PPV ($8-$12) and work up to a premium one ($20-$40) within the same conversation.
+• Use escalating sequences: Start with a lower-priced PPV ($5-$15) and work up through multiple steps to premium content ($50-$100+) within the same conversation.
+More on this below.

 • Never break character to sell: The PPV should feel like a natural part of the interaction, not a transaction.
 This is what separates amateur chatting from professional conversion sequences.